philecker/home-assistant/README.md

 # 🏠 Home Assistant Blueprint(s) by @philecker

 Welcome to the **Home Assistant Blueprints Collection** by [@philecker](https://github.com/philecker)!
-This repository contains reusable **blueprints** to enhance your Home Assistant setup — starting with a powerful person detection alert.
+This repository contains reusable **blueprints** to enhance your Home Assistant setup — starting with a powerful person detection alert with iOS actionable notifications.

 ---